Frequently Asked Questions

 For semester exchange programs in Latin America and Spain, you should apply through UNM’s Latin American and Iberian Institute (http://laii.unm.edu/study-abroad/).
 For all other regions, you should apply for semester exchanges through UNM’s Office of International Programs and Studies (http://www.unm.edu/~studyabd/t.unm_general.html & http://www.unm.edu/~oips/).
 Short-term and faculty-led programs may have their own application process.

 How selective is the application process, and will I get my first choice?

 Certain exchange programs are very competitive, but others are not as competitive.
 Also, since our exchange programs are reciprocal, partners might not accept students for a period until a balance is established.
 Therefore, it is important to specify your top choice as well as a second and third choice.

 Are there any scholarships available?
 Will my financial aid apply?

 Most forms of financial aid are applicable to studying abroad, and there are special scholarships available, including scholarships for undergraduates through the UNM Regents and two federal grants through the Anderson School.
-See the study abroad scholarships page (LINK) for more information.
+Contact your advisor for more information.